clojure-emacs/cider/doc/installation.md

 !!! note

-    `x.y.z` should be compatible with the version of CIDER you're currently using.
-    The required version can be checked in `cider-required-middleware-version`.
-    Prior to CIDER 0.18, CIDER and cider-nrepl were always released together and their versions had to match for things to work, but as the prominence of cider-nrepl grew and many other tools started using, this was changed.
+    Prior to CIDER 0.18, CIDER and cider-nrepl were always released together and their versions had to match for things to work.
+But as the prominence of cider-nrepl grew and many other tools started using it, the two projects evolved separately and are no longer in tight lock-step.
+Any recent version of cider-nrepl should be compatible with a recent version of CIDER.
+You can check the required version of cider-nrepl for your version of CIDER by looking at `cider-required-middleware-version`.